wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

  </details>

-Now:you can use this efi boot both catalina and bigsur（older than DB9） now.it is steadily and worked well.
+Now:you can use this efi boot both catalina and bigsur now.it is steadily and worked well.

 <details>
 <summary>⭐️click this to check how macos works on matebook 13</summary>